 Besides learning everything listed in the welding certificate section above, associate degree programs can also include:

 - Contemporary Mathematics

 - English Composition I

 - Elective in Humanities or Fine Arts

-- Internship (paid or unpaid)
+- Internship (may be paid or unpaid)

 To find out exactly which courses are part of your local welding certificate or degree programs, contact your school admissions representative.